dhilst/dhilst.github.io/_posts/2022-08-04-Python-typechecking.md

-I introduce a new class `Record` to represent record types, again the type constructor is a function from types to types, in this example I should the encapsulation of naturals.
+I introduce a new class `Record` to represent record types, again the type constructor is a function from types to types, in this example I show the encapsulation of naturals.

 ```python
 # Receives a (T : Type) and return a the nat(T) type